YouTube has announced a few updates to its partner program with changes to the monetization and application process.

 New applicants will be able to check the status of their application in the Channel tab in Creator Studio, under Monetization.

 Existing YouTube Program Partners

 For those that are part of the YouTube Partner program already, ads will no longer be served on the videos until their channels meet the minimum threshold of views.

 The new changes, however, do not impact any revenue earned by the videos of existing YouTube partners with channels under 10k views.

-Besides, all existing videos will also continue to appear monetized within the video Manager of creator’s studio.
+Besides, all existing videos will also continue to appear monetized within the video Manager of the creator’s studio.

-Once the channel has crossed 10k views threshold, YouTube will automatically consider the channel for review and reinstate the ads against the content.
+Once the channel has crossed the 10k views threshold, YouTube will automatically consider the channel for review and reinstate the ads against the content.

-YouTube recommends new creators to visit their YouTube Creator Academy to explore its resources about creating original content and growing audience on the channels.
+YouTube recommends new creators to visit their YouTube Creator Academy to explore its resources about creating original content and growing audiences on the channels.